sanduntharaka/CODELODGE_PROJECT/README.md

 - Responsive Design: HostelHub is designed to work seamlessly across various devices, ensuring a consistent experience for users regardless of their screen size.

 ## Contact
-For any inquiries or support, please contact us at support@hostelhub.com
+For any inquiries or support, please contact us at support@hostelhub.ou.ac.lk

 ## License